-For the shipper side there are a few things to be aware of.
+For the shipper side, there are a few things to be aware of.
 The first is factoring is also utilized by brokers.
 Be aware of this if you are using brokers that factor.
-To identify carriers and brokers using a factoring company, a quick review of your freight invoices will illustrate the third party bill to associated to a carrier or broker.
+To identify carriers and brokers using a factoring company, a quick review of your freight invoices will illustrate the third-party bill to associated with a carrier or broker.
 The third-party shown may be the factoring company.
-In the case of broker’s factoring, this may be a sign the broker’s financial strength is not what it needs to be.
+In the case of the broker’s factoring, this may be a sign the broker’s financial strength is not what it needs to be.
 Secondly, extended credit terms have an impact on your freight cost.
 Cost can come in two forms.
 First, smaller carriers accepting loads knowing their factoring expense is taking 2-5% of their revenue.
 Additionally, smaller and midsize carriers may not be able to participate in a shipper’s carrier solution due to the extended payment terms leaving the shipper with fewer routing options and less competitive rates.

 To add more robust routing options, shippers may partner with a preferred broker that offers a next-day quick pay program and rate transparency.
 Essentially allows smaller carriers an avenue to remain cash positive and earn a higher yield per load with the shipper through a reduced next-day quick-pay fee.
 The benefit to the shipper is twofold.
 Carrier retention becomes strengthened and mitigates market capacity rate fluctuations while also maintaining one accounting channel internally as the broker manages multiple smaller carriers on behalf of the shipper’s network.
 Rockfarm’s non-asset division still sees as high as 50% of the invoicing activity going to factoring companies while 5% to 10% of the invoices are paid through our next-day quick pay services.

 For more information regarding Rockfarm’s quick pay program and our enablement of your carrier solution please reach out to Brad Stewart at email@example.com or contact us online!